CRANK-MS/CRANK-MS/README.md

 <img src="summary.png">

 As an example, we demonstrated that CRANK-MS can be used for the binary classification of Parkinson's disease versus healthy control using blood plasma and skin sebum metablomics data.
 Using CRANK-MS, we reported the highest diagnostic performance to date for Parkinson's disease.
 In addition, using the embedded interpretative function, key PD-specific biomarkers that drive accurate PD prediction were identified.
-Please see our preprint for more details
+Please see our preprint for more details.

 <!-- GETTING STARTED -->